Pierre Howard: Lieutenant governor

 In 1990, Howard ran for the office of Lieutenant Governor.
 The metro Atlanta attorney targeted rural voters, with a campaign that reimaged the candidate with humor, stressing his "Southernness" with the slogan "Pierre is French for Bubba".
 In that race he defeated State Senator Joe Kennedy in the Democratic primary then subsequently beat Republican nominee Matt Towery.

 Later, in March 2000 the two former political rivals formed InsiderAdvantage.com.
-Howard was elected to a four-year term and was re-elected in 1994.
+Howard was elected to a four-year term and was re-elected in 1994 by defeating Nancy Schaefer.
 Howard focused on critical issues concerning Georgia families throughout his political career (i.e. graduated licenses and zero tolerance for drinking and driving for teens).

 Campaign for governor

 In 1997, Howard announced his intention to run for governor.
 He was considered by many to be the front-runner for the Democratic nomination.
 However, prior to the primary election, after having raised over $1 million in campaign contributions, Howard abruptly exited the race, due to "family concerns".
 Campaign funds were returned to contributors.